(and What It Means for Dealing with Water Damage)

 - Various other properties including how rigid or flexible materials become when they absorb water, their propensity to deform or become brittle, lose structural or tensile strength, and so on.

 It’s important to note that many of these properties are defined in laboratory tests, with a great deal more detail than presented here.
 These certifications are then included with the specifications for various building materials before they go on the market.
-For many products in the US, there are certain minimum specifications that need to be met in order to be sold as a certain grade or quality of building material product.
+For many products in the US, certain minimum specifications need to be met to be sold as a certain grade or quality of building material product.

-Also worth noting is the fact that none of these basic material characteristics directly talk about the propensity for a material to grow mold, mildew, other fungi, bacteria, or any other harmful microorganisms due to water exposure or damage.
-It is not difficult, however, to draw conclusions about how materials will perform based on these characteristics – obviously, materials that are highly permeable, porous, and absorb large amounts of water are more likely to cause problems in a water damage scenario than those that are largely impermeable, non-porous, and don’t absorb moisture.
+It is also worth noting that none of these basic material characteristics directly talk about the propensity for material to grow mold, mildew, other fungi, bacteria, or any other harmful microorganisms due to water exposure or damage.
+It is not difficult, however, to conclude how materials will perform based on these characteristics – obviously, materials that are highly permeable, porous, and absorb large amounts of water are more likely to cause problems in a water damage scenario than those that are largely impermeable, non-porous, and don’t absorb moisture.

 Three Key Factors

 Rather than get bogged down in the technical aspects touched on above, we can really focus on three key factors that determine the kind and extent of water damage that can occur based on the properties of building materials.
 Specifically:

 - How easy it is for water to get into a material.

 - Another one is how much water can be absorbed, and what, if anything, that does to the material.

 - Also, how easy it is for water to get out of the material.